oseughu/lannisterpay/README.md

 This api was built to compute transaction fees using specific configurations.
 Built with Node, Express, MySQL2, and Sequelize.
 Hosted on Heroku and Clever Cloud.

 NB: All request fields labelled optional (that you don't intend to fill) can be null.
+You should exclude them from the request.

 ## Please start by signing up with the following details in the request: